Kugoo G2 Pro UAE Review: Good Budget “Dual Motor” or a Workshop Headache?

 | “Waterproof” | Usually IP54 splash resistance | IP rating in the listing; avoid deep puddles |

 Dubai heat doesn’t just reduce range — it accelerates wear if you store the scooter fully charged in hot places (car boots, balconies in sun).
 Budget packs are less forgiving over time.
+For deeper detail, see how Dubai heat affects e-bike batteries.

 Range & Dubai Heat: What to Expect (Realistic Bands)

 Most buyers get disappointed because they expect the maximum advertised range.
 In UAE riding, treat range as a band — and assume heat + wind + stop/go will shrink it.
+We covered the full why behind range disappointment in our why your 60km battery only goes 40km guide.

 Pro tip: if your commute is 6–10 km one-way, you want enough buffer that you’re not charging at campus/work every day.